rosgluk/posts/README.md

 ## Architecture

+- [Implementing CQRS in Go: A Practical Guide to Scalable Architecture](https://www.glukhov.org/app-architecture/code-architecture/implementing-cqrs-in-go/ "Learn how to implement the CQRS pattern in Go.
+This guide covers design principles, practical code examples, library recommendations (Watermill, Event Horizon), and architectural tradeoffs for building scalable, maintainable systems.")
 - [Chat Platforms as System Interfaces in Modern Systems](https://www.glukhov.org/app-architecture/integration-patterns/chat-platforms-as-system-interfaces/ "Explore how Slack and Discord act as system interfaces for alerting workflows and human in the loop control in modern distributed architectures.")
 - [Slack Integration Patterns for Alerts and Workflows](https://www.glukhov.org/app-architecture/integration-patterns/slack/ "Deep dive on Slack webhooks and apps for alerts, approvals, and workflow automation.
 Block Kit buttons, signature verification, Go and Python examples.")
 - [Discord Integration Pattern for Alerts and Control Loops](https://www.glukhov.org/app-architecture/integration-patterns/discord/ "Deep dive on Discord webhooks and bots for alerts, approvals, and human-in-the-loop control.
 Go and Python examples, security, idempotency, and routing.")